The reverse split

 Keeping both parts of a split strong

 Splitting a hive in the traditional way inherently introduces weaknesses to both parts.
 One will be weak because it does not have a queen or foragers, and thus cannot build up until a new queen emerges and mates.
 The other will be weak because it has too few bees.
-The reverse split keeps both sides strong by moving all of the nurses, rather than only 50% of them as in a 50/50, and allows the hive with the most bees do the raising of the new queen.
-It is called a Doolittle (after them man who invented it) because you do not need to find the queen.
+The reverse split keeps both sides strong by moving all of the nurses, rather than only 50% of them as in a 50/50, and allows the hive with the most bees to do the raising of the new queen.
+It is called a Doolittle (after them man who invented it, though we are reversing his process) and is wonderful because you do not need to find the queen.

 How do we move the queen without finding her…